tomyreyes/Rate-That-Dad-Joke/README.md

 ```

 ### Bonus
-To predict if the user would like the next incoming joke I would try to make a guess based on the type of joke the user has liked in the past.
+To predict if the user would like the incoming joke I would try to make a guess based on the type of joke the user has liked in the past.
 I think the easiest way to do this would be to make a guess based on the type of genre of comedy the person likes, the level of wittiness in a joke etc. However, this would rely heavily on the API one is using to retrieve the jokes categorizing jokes by genre/type.

-Although I have no experience with machine learning and AI I think this could be done through analyzing the jokes themselves that users like.
+Although I have no experience with machine learning and AI I think this could be done through analyzing the jokes users like directly.
 For instance, if a user prefers jokes that are shorter and more to the point perhaps this can be detected.

 ## This application was built using: